 Hi!
 My name is Sue.
 How do you do?

-I can't believe, that I've been a member of SS for five years now!
+I can't believe, that I've been a member of SingSnap for six years now!
 You know, the saying, "Time flies when you're having a good time?"
 Well, it definately applies here!

 Well, actually, I haven't been singing all that time.
-I had no internet for almost a year and I REALLY missed everyone!
+I did go without internet for almost a year and I REALLY missed everyone!
 Not being able to be here on SingSnap is like losing your best friend(s)!
 During that time I had a small stroke.
 It affects my short-term memory.
 If I get interrupted, everything goes out the window!
+So, if I don't get back to you, that is more than likely why and I hope you'll forgive me!
 I have now been told that I have "Diastolic Heart Failure".
 It has hampered my way of life and interferes with my ability to sing and my time at my computer is limited.
 But, I've been known to break the rules and spend too much time here. lol

-... and three cats and two chinchillas.
+... two cats and two chinchillas.
 Never a dull moment!

 My hobbies are singing (of course), reading, writing/embroidery/quilting/sewing/jigsaw puzzles and camping.

 Singing has always been a very big part of my life.
-I grew up with classical, folk and pop music...learned to play the guitar...and cam shake a mean tambourine.
+I grew up with classical, folk and pop music...learned to play the guitar and can shake a mean tambourine.
 I sang in choir in junior high school, high school, church choirs, and, in "The Messiah", for seven years, with the Augustana College choir.
-It was always exciting to hear the soloists, who came from all over the country.
-I, also, sang professionally in my area until my health took a dive eight years ago.
+They've sung it for over one-hundred years!
+It was always exciting to hear the soloists, who come from all over the country.
+I, also, sang professionally until my health took a dive ten years ago.